vegaprotocol/specs/protocol/0067-KEYS-key_management.md

 do not add to latency.
-As opposed to the other keys, these certificates have an expiry time, and keys are not retired once replaced; this prevents an attacker who compromised a validator to try prevent the validator from performing a key reneval and thus keep the old key valid.
+As opposed to the other keys, these certificates have an expiry time, and keys are not retired once replaced; this prevents an attacker who compromised a validator to try prevent the validator from performing a key renewal and thus keep the old key valid.

 This means that an attacker who compromises a validator will be able to double-sign messages for at most two blocks longer than it could with direct HSM usage.